Hanzo253/Music-Player-V2/README.md

 ## Recent Changes

-- Music Player V2 is now responsive with mobile and tablet devices
+- Music Player V2 is now responsive with mobile and tablet devices.